Oath of Allegiance (Ireland): Text of the Oath

 The Oath was included in Article 17 of the Irish Free State's 1922 Constitution.
 It read:

 The words "allegiance to the Constitution of the Irish Free State" were taken from De Valera's preferred version, which read: "I (name) do solemnly swear true faith and allegiance to the constitution of the Irish Free State, to the Treaty of Association, and to recognise the King of Great Britain as Head of Associated States."

 The Oath had to be taken in front of the Governor-General of the Irish Free State or some other person authorised by him.

 Reaction

-Ironically, in view of the opposition expressed to the oath by anti-Treatyites, it was in fact largely the work of Michael Collins, based in its open lines on a draft oath suggested by the President of the Republic, Éamon de Valera, and also on the oath of the Irish Republican Brotherhood.
+The oath was largely the work of Michael Collins, based in its open lines on a draft oath suggested by the President of the Republic, Éamon de Valera, and also on the oath of the Irish Republican Brotherhood.
 In fact, Collins cleared the oath with the IRB before proposing it during the treaty negotiations.
 By the standards of the oaths of allegiance to be found in other British Commonwealth Dominions, it was quite mild, with no direct personal Oath to the monarch, only an indirect oath of fidelity by virtue of the King's role in the treaty settlement as "King in Ireland", a figurehead position.
 The public perception among those who were hostile to the treaty was that it was an offensive oath due to its inclusion of the British monarch.
 In their view: